 So, as our WordPress hosting comparison has shown, all the hosting types have their advantages and disadvantages.
 You simply need to understand which plan best covers your needs and can be the perfect solution for your website.

 It depends on which server type you choose.
 As we showed in our WordPress hosting services comparison, each hosting plan is different.
 Managed WP hosting can handle way more traffic.
-10Web, for instance, is famous for its great scalability, while shared hosting will run slow when your visitors grow.
+10Web as an Automated WP Platform (the better alternative for managed hosting), for instance, is famous for its great scalability, while shared hosting will run slow when your visitors grow.

 Sure, only the migration process differs depending on the hosting.
-10Web provides you with an easy one-click migration service that allows you to switch to 10Web’s platform by just pressing one button.
+10Web provides you with an automated one-click migration service that allows you to switch to 10Web’s platform by just pressing one button.

 Of course, there are other options available, but people usually go for WordPress hosting, as these plans provide higher performance and a diligent support system.

 Again, as we mentioned in our WordPress hosting comparison, you first need to know what you need to understand which type works best for you.
-If you want more control, go with the dedicated option, but if you don’t want to deal with technicalities, while still having an excellent performance, then managed WordPress hosting is the right choice for you.
+If you want more control, go with the dedicated option, but if you don’t want to deal with technicalities, while still having an excellent performance, then managed WordPress hosting is a good choice for you.
+An even better one is an Automated WordPress Platform that lets machines handle super annoying manual tasks.

 The most common answer is shared hosting.
-But nowadays you can get high-quality managed hosting for the same price as shared hosting, making managed hosting the better option.
+But nowadays you can get high-quality automated hosting for the same price as shared hosting, making automated hosting the better option.
 Plus, don’t forget that you end up paying more with cheap packages because of hidden costs and necessary features not included in the plan.

 Yes, but you need to be tech-savvy or else you won’t be able to handle the administrative and maintenance tasks.
 Alternatively, you can hire a special team, which will end up costing you more.